 Attorneys fees may based on an hourly fee or a set arrangement, depending on the situation and the law firm.
 Generally, whether clients win or lose, they must pay their attorney.
 When an attorney works on a contingency basis – which means payment depends on the outcome – he or she only gets paid if they win the client’s case.
 This arrangement calls for the lawyer to agree to a static percentage payout of the amount his or her client won, usually 33%.

-When clients win or take settlement offers, they pay their lawyer from the money the courts awarded them.
+When clients win or take settlement offers, they pay their personal injury lawyer from the money the courts awarded them.
 If they lose, no one gets paid – neither the client nor the attorney.
 Many people misunderstand this to mean they pay nothing if they lose, which isn’t the case.
 They must still pay court fees and other costs the attorney may incur, including witness depositions or legal document drafting.
 The process of going to court still costs money, though when your case is contingent on winning, your attorney’s fees won’t be part of the cost if you lose.

 Does the Payout Amount Change by Various Settlements?